RohanRajendraDalvi/cinebot/README.md

 # NLP-Project - Movie Chat + Semantic Search

 This repository is a full-stack experimental project that demonstrates a movie-focused conversational and semantic search application.
-It combines a React + Vite frontend (chat UI and saved sessions), a Flask backend that exposes semantic search endpoints, and local/remote model integration (FAISS vector indices, ChromaDB, Groq API and a local Ollama/Gemma setup).
+It combines a React + Vite frontend (chat UI and saved sessions), a Flask backend that exposes semantic search endpoints, and integration with **Supabase PostgreSQL with pgvector** for retrieval and the Groq API for LLM responses.
+The stack has been simplified to Supabase + Groq only (legacy FAISS/Chroma/Ollama paths were removed).

+### New Features

+- **Supabase Integration**: Complete PostgreSQL vector database setup with pgvector extension for persistent, scalable embedding storage
+- **Automated Setup**: One-command installation script for all Python dependencies
+- **Vector Similarity Search**: Direct database queries using PostgreSQL's vector similarity functions

 This README documents what the app does, how it looks, how to run it locally (frontend + backend), how to use the APIs, and troubleshooting tips.
 It is intentionally detailed so you (or a teammate) can reproduce the environment and understand how data flows through the system.